 children to stand steady in Christ and to witness His grace and mercy--

 especially on the hard days.
 We can have faith that the

 Lord will ease our burdens as we stand firm as a witness of Him

-then, now, and forever and we can do it as a family.
+then, now, and forever, we can do it as a family.

-After a delightful dinner together, Christian pulled our car into the gas station.
+After a delightful dinner, Christian pulled our car into the gas station.